MewsSystems/developers/ExchangeRateClient/README.md

 To install all project dependencies, run `npm install` in the root folder.

+## Project description

+In `server` folder there is a simple currency exchange rate server configured, with few api calls.
+It gives random exchange rate updates for a few currency pairs.
+Your task is to write a simple client app, that will periodically request updates from the server and display them to a user.
+There is a skeleton app prepared in the `app` folder.

 ## Your task

 You should start with creating a fork of the repository.
 When you're finished with the task, you should create a pull request.

 Your task is to write a client application, that will periodically request updates from the server and display them to a user.
 There is a skeleton app in the `app` folder you can use.
 The application should be composed from three main components:
 - Currency pairs selector - Allows user to filter displayed currency pairs.
-- Currency pairs rate list - Displays name, current value and trend for each selected currency pair.
+- Currency pairs rate list - Displays shortcut name, current value and trend for each selected currency pair.
+Shortcut is defined as `{name1}/{name2}`.
 Trend is defined as:
     - growing, when `prevValue < nextValue`
     - declining, when `prevValue > nextValue`
     - stagnating, when `prevValue == nextValue`